LithiumWaves/danganronpa-sillytavern/README.md

 ## Q&A
 - **Q: How do gifts work?**
   **A: First and foremost, gifts are obtained through a gacha minigame on the MonoMono Machine.
 To use them, access your inventory, select the gift and press use.
 The next character who sends a message in chat will receive and judge it, granting you either a rank up or down or simply staying neutral.**

+- **Q: There's something you didn't explain here.
+I'm confused.
+What do I do?
+  **A: Check the settings tab.
+On the top right is a question mark button with a short tutorial that walks you through the entire Monopad.

 ## Troubleshooting
 - **Extension not visible:** verify folder path and refresh SillyTavern.